sookinoby/sentiment-analysis2/README.md

 Some sentences are sarcastic, and/or they rely on context for their meaning ("_Taken 3_ makes _Taken 2_ a masterpiece.").
 We can understand this sentence expresses a negative review because we understand the context (_Taken 2_ was [not a great movie](https://www.rottentomatoes.com/m/taken_2_2012)).

 Sentiment analysis is a very difficult task due to the context and its accuracy mostly depends on the dataset that's processed.
 A sentiment analyzer can perform very well on one dataset and poorly on another.
-The machine learning developer should be aware and check if their model captures the variation in the data.
+The machine learning developer should be aware and check if their model captures the variation in the data and avoid [embarrassing failures](https://www.recode.net/2015/6/30/11564016/machine-learning-is-hard-google-photos-has-egregious-facial).

 ## Encoding the dataset